 I love Doha’s relatively new Hamad International Airport.
 It is leaps and bounds ahead of its old airport and is one of my favourite airports in the world.
 It has some interesting art, great lounges and some cool architecture.
 But perhaps what I loved most about it was its efficient E-gate system – a virtually instantaneous entry and exit system for residents.
 So when Baby E arrived, and E-gate was no longer an option for us there was a part of me that felt sad but also nervous.
 There are many peak travel times in Doha, i.e. Eid.
 I couldn’t face long queues at security and customs when entering and leaving the country so when I found out about Al Maha Doha Meet and Greet service for both Arrivals and Departures I couldn’t wait to try it out.
 So here I have rounded up all the information and our experiences of using the Al Maha Service at Hamad International Airport

 When I talk to people about living in Qatar, one of the first topics of conversation is about what life is like during Ramadan in Qatar.
-As I am asked this question so often I thought it would be useful to put together the essential guide for anyone, visitor or expat about life during Ramadan in Qatar!
-In this guide I’m going to let you know some of our favorite things to do in Doha during Ramadan from our favorite restaurants open during Ramadan Doha to special events that go on during the season to the Ramadan rules you must observe.
+As I am asked this question so often I thought it would be useful to put together the essential guide for anyone, visitor or expat about what to expect during Ramadan in Doha 2019!
+In this guide I’m going to let you know some of our favorite things to do in Doha during Ramadan, our favorite restaurants open during Ramadan Doha, the special events going on during Ramadan in Qatar 2019 and the Ramadan rules you must observe.
 View Post

 Last week I read this article – the science why you shouldn’t take your children on foreign holidays!
 It really irked me on the first read but the more I have thought about it and on second read it has annoyed me even more!
 So I wanted to pen a response to why I think you should take your children on foreign holidays.
 But first I’m going to dissect why this article really irritated me.